ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 binds usually reflect how the user entered the word.
 This allows you to see what case they entered it in.
 Returns 1 if yes and 0 otherwise.

-### `^format( integer/float  formatstring value)`
+### `^format( formatstring value)`

 This is a thin wrapper over sprintf.
-The first argument tells ChatScript what kind of argument you are passing (since everything is a string to ChatScript).
-The second argument is a string which is the format string for sprintf.
-The third argument is the number to convert.
-For floats, you will always be passing a double float so bear that in mind with your formatting.
+The first argument is a string which is the format string for sprintf.
+The second argument is the number to convert.
 For integer, if you use a %d format, you will be using a 32-bit value.
 For ll formats you will be using 64-bit but it won't work well on Windows output because Windows uses their own sprintf notation.

 ### `^addproperty ( word flag1 … flagn )`